ALLENYGY/ALLENYGY.github.io/NOTE/Math/DiscreteStructure/Lecture/Lec13.md

 The level of a node is the length of the path from the root to the node (The level of the root is defined to be zero).

 * The height of a tree is maximum level of node.
-* A rooted 𝑚-ary tree with height ℎ is called balanced if all leaves are at levels ℎ or ℎ − 1.
+* A rooted m-ary tree with height ℎ is called balanced if all leaves are at levels ℎ or ℎ − 1.

 ### Tree Traversal